mapbox/mapbox-unity-sdk/documentation/docs/03-examples.md

 The ground layer was generated with a `flat` `TerrainFactory` and a `MapImageFactory` (for raster tiles) with the Mapbox Dark style applied.

 To understand 3D building generation, please see `Mesh Generation Basics`.
+One particular difference in this example, however, is the use of a `MergedModifierStack` for `DriveBuildingVisualizer.asset`.
+This `ModifierStack` is responsible for merging buildings during generation.
+This optimization reduces the number of transforms and draw calls in the scene, vastly improving the final frame rate.

 ### Slippy Vector Terrain